tlchambers/bank-tech-test/README.md

 To Run Test Suite:

-You will need to install `jest` before you are able run the test suite:
+You will need to install `jest` before you are able run the test suites:

 ```
  ; npm init -y